Bank Hapoalim Anti-Money Laundering and Counter-Terrorist Financing Policy Statement

 - The Bank is committed to further develop and improve its automated systems to enhance detection and monitoring capabilities for AML and combat against terror financing.

 - Compliance focused classroom and computer based training sessions are being held by the Bank for all employees and managers according to an annual training program that has been approved by the local chief compliance officer, local management and the Bank's Chief Compliance Officer.

 - As part of the training program, theoretical and practical classroom and web-based sessions to the different levels of employees and managers are held and include mandatory testing.

 - Frequently, compliance teams participate and attend designated professional seminars and classes.

 The Bank retains all relevant banking documents and records for the prescribed period as required by local laws.

-- The Bank examines, familiarizes itself and understands the nature of the business of the banks and financial corporations to whom it provides correspondent services.
+- In order to assess the Anti Money Laundering risks involved in managing correspondent accounts, the Bank examines, familiarizes itself and understands the nature of the business of the banks and financial corporations to whom it provides correspondent services, and monitors their activity.

 - The Bank does not maintain correspondent relations with a financial institution that is not supervised with respect to money laundering and terror financing.